pietro-foini/ISI-WFP/Correlations/README.md

 # Spearman correlation

-Into this folder, we store the analysis regarding the Spearman correlations between the time-series of the various administrative regions.
+Into this folder, we store the analysis regarding the correlations between the time-series of the various administrative regions.